prooph/service-bus/docs/plugins.md

 $commandBus->utilize($router);
 ```

+## Prooph\ServiceBus\Router\QueryRouter

+Use the QueryRouter to provide a list of queries (identified by their names) and their responsible finders.

+The QueryRouter share the same base class with the CommandRouter so its interface looks exactly the same.

 ## Prooph\ServiceBus\Router\EventRouter

 Use the EventRouter to provide a list of event messages (identified by their names) and all interested listeners per event message.